GingJan/godis/README.md

-# Redis rewrite in Go way.
+# Rewrites Redis in Go way.